 Although you may hear these terms used interchangeably, there is a difference.
 You need both bookkeeping and accounting to keep your mechanical engineering firm running.

 CPAs for mechanical engineering firms are responsible for recording your company’s transactions.
-This can be done in your general ledger.
-It can also be done using software like QuickBooks Online.
-The physical book or the software program will store all of your company’s financial transactions..
+This can be done in a spreadsheet, and better yet, using software like QuickBooks Online.
+Accounting software helps you with other tasks like invoicing and billing.

 Accounting is a little different.
 Accountants for mechanical engineering firms focus on analyzing the information that is stored in your ledger or in your accounting software.
 This information is used to develop insights about your mechanical engineering firm and help you make smart business decisions.